BrandenLaCour/Bar_Hero/README.md

 * [Material-Ui](https://material-ui.com/) - Utiltizing Googles Material Design

 ## Contributing
 I am more than happy to take contributions to this project!
 Just fork, and send a pull request.
+If you happened to work on one of the above issues.
+I would be elated!
+Beers on me if you live in Chicago!

 ## Author